Dr Nima Heirati

 - Service innovation

-- Servitization and service infusion in manufacturing firms
+- Servitization and service infusion

 - Co-creation within the service supply network